Danny Kanell: College career

 He attended Florida State University, where he played quarterback for four years.
 In 1992, as a freshman, Kanell won the job of backing up starter Charlie Ward, the team's first freshman backup since Chip Ferguson in 1985.
 After doing well in occasional backup play, he won the job again as a sophomore in 1993, despite increased competition.
 The team later moved to alternating between Kanell and fellow sophomore Jon Stark as backups, though Kanell was given the start when Florida State held out Ward against Maryland due to bruised ribs and Kanell responded by completing 28 of 38 passes for 341 yards, five touchdowns, and no interceptions.
 Overall that year, he threw for 499 yards with 7 TD vs. 0 INT while backing up Ward, who won the Heisman Trophy, Davey O'Brien, Maxwell, and Walter Camp Awards that year.

 In his junior year, he threw for 2,781 yards with 17 TD vs 13 INT on 380 pass attempts.
-He was a part of the famous Choke at Doak game against Florida, where he led Florida State back from a 31-3 fourth quarter deficit to tie the game.
-He then beat Florida in the rematch at the Sugar Bowl dubbed the "Fifth Quarter in the French Quarter", finishing the year with a 10–1–1 record.
+He was a part of the famous Choke at Doak game against Florida, where he led Florida State back from a 31–3 fourth quarter deficit to tie the game.
+He then beat Florida in the rematch at the Sugar Bowl dubbed the "Fifth Quarter in the French Quarter," finishing the year with a 10–1–1 record.

-In his senior year (1995), he threw for 2,957 yards with 32 TD vs 13 INT on 402 pass attempts.
+In 1995, his senior year, Kanell threw for 2,957 yards, 32 touchdowns, and 13 interceptions on 402 pass attempts.
 He led the team to a 10–2 record, including a win over Notre Dame in the 1996 Orange Bowl.
 He was given an "honorable mention" in the All-American list of his senior year.
-He was also the starting quarterback for Florida State's first loss to an ACC opponent, as the Virginia Cavaliers defeated Florida State 33-28 on November 2, 1995.
+He was also the starting quarterback for Florida State's first loss to an ACC opponent, as the Virginia Cavaliers defeated Florida State 33–28 on November 2, 1995.
 While throwing for more than 450 yards during the game, Kanell also threw 3 interceptions and completed less than 50% of his passes.
-One of those interceptions was thrown at the Virginia 2 yard line late in the first half.
+One of those interceptions was thrown at the Virginia 2-yard line late in the first half.

-During his career at the university he played in 35 games and completed 62.2% of his 851 pass attempts.
+During his career at the university, he played in 35 games and completed 62.2% of his 851 pass attempts.
 He threw for 6,372 yards, 57 touchdowns (at the time a school record) and 26 interceptions over his four years as a Seminole.
 He also ran for one touchdown and managed to catch one pass for a loss of three yards.
 In September 2012 Kanell was inducted into the Florida State Athletic Hall of Fame.

 Kanell also played baseball during his freshman and sophomore years, playing in seven games over the two seasons.
-He was drafted in the 25th round by the New York Yankees in the 1993 Major League Baseball Draft.
+He was drafted in the 25th round by the New York Yankees in the 1995 Major League Baseball Draft.